juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 - Object as a machine
 	- *Query* the state of the object, and *command* to change the state of the object.
 No other interface to interact with the object.
 - Collaboration decides what behavior (in other words, role and responsibility while collaborating) is needed.
 What state to manage is decided after the behavior is set.
 - Real-world objects are passive.
 Software objects are active.
 They can do much more stuff than real-world objects.
 They acts as if they are live beings.
-(Antropomorphism)
+(Anthropomorphism)
 - Real-world objects are just metaphors for software objects, minimizing the representational gap.

 # 3. Type and Abstraction